eleev/swift-design-patterns/README.md

 - **Thread pool pattern**
 - **Thread-local storage**

-## iOS Specific Design Patterns
+## Swift Design Patterns
 In Swift, there are two basic kinds of patterns: those that successfully match any kind of value, and those that may fail to match a specified value at runtime.

 ### Native Patterns
-The following patterns are native for `Swift` and are described by `Apple` [here](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/Patterns.html#//apple_ref/doc/uid/TP40014097-CH36-ID419)
+The following patterns are native for [`Swift`](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/Patterns.html#//apple_ref/doc/uid/TP40014097-CH36-ID419)

 - **Wildcard Pattern**: A wildcard pattern matches and ignores any value and consists of an underscore (_).
 Use a wildcard pattern when you don’t care about the values being matched against.
 - **Identifier Pattern**: An identifier pattern matches any value and binds the matched value to a variable or constant name.